Emik03/wawa/apidocs/wawa.Modules/wawa.Modules/ModdedModule/LogLower.md

 ## LogLower\<T\>\(T, LogType\)

-Logs and formats a message to the Unity Console in a format not compliant with the Logfile Analyzer\.
+Formats and logs the parameter, which will remain hidden under the module's tab in the Logfile Analyzer\.

 ```csharp
 public T LogLower<T>(T format = null ,LogType logType = null);